TAJD/personalBlog/_posts/2020-04-24-learning-to-code.md

 - [hackerrank](https://www.hackerrank.com/) is a popular website which has problems sorted by topic and difficulty.
 - [codility](https://app.codility.com/programmers/) is a website I've come across for some interviews.
 The lessons are not bad.
 - [codewars](https://www.codewars.com/) is a website similar to hackerrank but has problems contributed by the users.
 I think it's better than hackerrank as the UI is better and there are more problems to solve in a wider range of languages.
+- [geeks for geeks](https://www.geeksforgeeks.org/must-do-coding-questions-for-companies-like-amazon-microsoft-adobe/?ref=leftbar) has aquite a lot of questions on different topics.
+My current go-to.
+You can convert your cash into their made up money tokens which can be used to purchase courses.